joeylevy/gallery-by-supsystic/readme.txt

 == Other Notes ==

-= How to Create an Image Gallery in WordPress =
+= How to Create an Photo Gallery in WordPress =

 = Step 1: Creating Responsive Grid Gallery =